 XXIV.
 MODIFICATION OF CERTIFICATION

-A. Pursuant to Sections 403.516(1)(a), F.S., and Rule 62-17.211, F.A.C., the Siting Board hereby delegates the authority to the Department to modify any Condition which would not otherwise require approval by the Siting Board, after notice and receipt of no objection by a party to the certification within 45 days after notice by mail to the party’s last address of record, and if no other person whose substantial interests will be affected by the modification objects in writing within 30 days of public notice.
+A. Pursuant to Section 403.516(1)(a), F.S., and Rule 62-17.211, F.A.C., the Siting Board hereby delegates the authority to the Department to modify any Condition which would not otherwise require approval by the Siting Board, after notice and receipt of no objection by a party to the Certification within 45 days after notice by mail to the party’s last address of record, and if no other person whose substantial interests will be affected by the Modification objects in writing within 30 days of public notice.

 B. The Department may modify Conditions, in accordance with Section 403.516(1)(b), F.S., which are inconsistent with the terms of any subsequent and separately DEP-issued permits, permit amendments, permit modifications, or permit renewals under a federally delegated or federally approved permit program.
-Such modification may be made without further notice if the matter has been previously noticed under the requirements for any federally delegated or approved permit program.
+Such Modification may be made without further notice if the matter has been previously noticed under the requirements for any federally delegated or approved permit program.

-C. In accordance with Section 403.516(1)(c), F.S., the Licensee may file a petition for modification with the Department, or the Department may initiate the modification upon its own initiative.
+C. In accordance with Section 403.516(1)I, F.S., the Licensee may file a petition for Modification with the Department, or the Department may initiate the Modification upon its own initiative.

-D. Any anticipated facility expansions, production increases, or process modifications which may result in new, different or increased discharge or emission of pollutants, change in fuel, or expansion in generating capacity must be reported by submission of an appropriate request for an amendment, modification, or certification.
+D. Any anticipated facility expansions, production increases, or process modifications which may result in new, different or increased discharge or emission of pollutants, change in fuel, or expansion in generating capacity must be reported by submission of an appropriate request for an Amendment, Modification, or Certification.

-E. Any anticipated facility change that results in a change to the Site Delineation, attached hereto as part of Attachment A (Maps), may be considered a modification if land use consistency has not been determined, and must be accompanied by a map or aerial photo showing the proposed new boundaries of the site and/or certified area.
-Within 120 days after completion of construction of the approved facility change, the Licensee shall provide the information required by Section A. General Conditions, Condition I. Scope, paragraphs D, E, F, or G, as appropriate.
+E. Alteration of Site boundaries may require Modification of the Conditions of Certification.

 [Sections 120.569(2)(n), 403.511(5)(a), and 403.516, F.S.; Rule 62-17.211, F.A.C.]